vitsavinov/memteach/README.md

 License    : ISC (see LICENSE.md)

-OBJECT OF THE GAME
+PURPOSE OF THE GAME
 ==================
 The object of the game is to remove all the memory-cards from the table with the minimal amount of clicks.

 PLAYING MEMTEACH
 ================
-The player clicks a card on a table and turns it over.
-Then clicks another card and turns it over.
+The player clicks on a card, which lays on a table, and turns it over.
+He then clicks on another card and turns it over, too.
-If these two cards are a matching pair they are removed from the table.
+If these two cards match they are removed from the table.

-If these cards are not a match the player clicks a third card on a table, both previous cards are turned back over and the player searches the next matching card.
+If these cards do not match the player clicks on a third card from a table, while both previous cards are turned back over and the player starts looking for the next matching card.
-When all the cards are removed from the table click-counter is stopped.
+When all the cards have been removed from the table the click-counter stops.